Battle of Ezra Church: Background

-The Battle of Ezra Church
+The Battle

 Sherman's army stretched in an inverted U around the northern defenses of Atlanta.
 Sherman's movements were determined by the plan to cut off the railroad supply lines from Macon, Georgia, into Atlanta, thus forcing the defending army to withdraw without a direct assault.
 To accomplish this goal, Sherman commanded his easternmost army, under Maj.
 Gen. Oliver O. Howard, north and west around the rest of the Union lines to the far western side of Atlanta where the railroad entered the city.

 Hood, anticipating Sherman's maneuver, moved his troops out to oppose the Union army.
 Hood planned to intercept them and catch them by surprise.
 Although Hood's Confederate troops were outnumbered by the main Union army, he calculated that a surprise attack against an isolated portion of the enemy could succeed.

 The armies met on the afternoon of July 28 at a chapel called Ezra Church.
 Unfortunately for Hood, Howard was not surprised and had already reached the road at Ezra church and dug in by 11 a.m. that day.
 Howard had predicted such a maneuver based on his knowledge of Hood from their time together at West Point before the war.
 His troops were already waiting in their trenches when Hood reached them.
 The Confederate army also had not done enough reconnaissance, underestimated the number of Union troops already present, and made an uncoordinated attack, falling back before the Union army's improvised breastwork of logs and rails.
 The rebels were defeated, although they managed to stop Howard from reaching the railroad line.
 In all, about 3,642 men were casualties; 3,000 on the Confederate side and 642 on the Union side.
 Among the wounded was general Alexander P. Stewart, who led a corps under Hood.

 Another notable participant was Ernst R. Torgler, a 24-year-old sergeant in the 37th Ohio Infantry, who was later awarded the Medal of Honor for his action during the battle.
 Torgler saved the life of his commanding officer, Major Charles Hipp.
 His citation reads (in part): "At great hazard of his life he saved his commanding officer, then badly wounded, from capture".